Imergent-Technology/Protogen/README.md

 - [ ] User registration and authentication
 - [ ] Feedback system with privacy controls
 - [ ] API endpoints for graph management
 - [ ] Community features and group organization

+## Future Goals

+- **Monorepo Structure**: Consider migrating to a monorepo structure for better code organization and shared tooling
+- **Microservices**: Potential decomposition into microservices for better scalability
+- **Plugin System**: Extensible plugin architecture for custom stage types